-Think your supply chain data problems stem from poor technology?
+Think your supply chain woes stem from poor data quality?
 Think again.
 The real culprit lurking behind failed system integrations and botched trading partner collaborations is far more basic – weak business glossaries.
 It’s like trying to build a house where every contractor has their own definition of what a “door” is.
 When organizations can’t agree on what basic supply chain terms mean, even the most sophisticated software solutions become expensive money pits.
 This gap not only hampers effective communication but also leads to data silos, inefficiencies, and missed opportunities for innovation.

 This article looks at the shortcomings of current supply chain business glossaries.
-Specifically, there is a need for measurable, operational definitions over traditional dictionary definitions.
-Moreover, I’ll spell out that business glossaries are the missing link to supply chain collaboration and data interoperability.
-Indeed, they are more than data dictionaries that IT departments use to set up systems’ data interfaces.
-Also, I’ll provide examples of how existing supply chain glossaries fail, highlighting how their ambiguous dictionary definitions hinder technology adoption.
+Specifically, there is a need to replace traditional lexicon’s dictionary definitions with measurable, operational definitions.
+Moreover, I’ll spell out that business glossaries are the missing link for both supply chain collaboration and data interoperability.
+Also, I’ll provide examples of how existing supply chain glossaries fail, highlighting how their ambiguous dictionary definitions hobble technology adoption.
 Lastly, I’ll point to a better way to achieve seamless, understandable data interfaces by remaking our business glossaries to use operational definitions.

 - 1. Business Glossaries and Data Dictionaries Defined.